 UML Tutorials - Herong's Tutorial Examples - v1.03, by Dr. Herong Yang

-This class can be drawn as a Class Notation in a UML class diagram as shown below:
+For example, the "On-Line Help" use case is an extension to the "Place Order" use case.
+This extension relation can be drawn as an Extend Notation in a UML use case diagram as shown below:

 Table of Contents